jamesrobb/cadp_2017/polyverse/COMPILATION.md

 In this file much of the business logic that does not have anything to do with handling of calls is.
 In this file the functions that encrypt, decrypt, send, and receive files are realized.

-# How to compile and run the software
+# How To Compile and Run The Software

 ## Compiling